lac-dcc/chimera/README.md

 ```

 ### How to change probabilities of the grammar?
 As described in Step 4, ChiGen requires a JSON file containing a Verilog grammar, where each production rule is associated with a probability.
 However, you may want to modify these probabilities to increase the diversity of the generated programs.
-To do this, you can use the `change_probabilities` script located in the `scripts` folder.
+To do this, you can use the `change_probabilities.py` script located in the `scripts` folder.

 Example command:
 ```bash